Normalized Berkovich spaces and surface singularities: Normalized Berkovich spaces of special formal - -schemes

 \begin{ex} If $\X$ is $\Spf\big(\mathbb C[[X,Y]]\big)$, the completion of the complex affine plane $\mathbb A^2_{\mathbb C}$ at the origin, the topological space $\T$ is canonically homeomorphic to the \defi{valuative tree} $T$ introduced by Favre and Jonsson in \cite{valtree}.
-The valuative tree is defined as the set of (semi-)valuations $v$ on $\mathbb C[[X,Y]]$ extending the trivial valuation on $\mathbb C$ and such that $\min\{v(X),v(Y)\}=1$, endowed with the topology it inherits from the Berkovich space $\Xeta$ via the inclusion which sends a valuation $v\in T$ to the seminorm $e^{-v}$.
-The restriction of the projection $\pi:\Xeta\to\T$ to $T$ is then a continuous bijection, and it is open since $\pi$ is open by \ref{L: normalized hausdorff}, therefore it is a homeomorphism. \end{ex}
+The valuative tree is defined as the set of (semi-)valuations $v$ on $\mathbb C[[X,Y]]$ extending the trivial valuation on $\mathbb C$ and such that $\min\{v(X),v(Y)\}=1$, endowed with the topology it inherits from the Berkovich space $\Xeta$ via the inclusion that sends a valuation $v\in T$ to the seminorm $e^{-v}$.
+The restriction of the projection $\pi:\Xeta\to\T$ to $T$ is then a continuous bijection, therefore it is a homeomorphism because $T$ is compact by \cite[5.2]{valtree} and $\T$ is Hausdorff by Lemma~\ref{L: normalized hausdorff}. \end{ex}

-\begin{ex} More generally, in the algebraic case discussed in Examples~\ref{example_algebraic} and \ref{R: interpretation algebraic case}, i.e. when $\X=\widehat{X/Z}$ is the formal completion of a $k$-variety $X$ along a closed subvariety $Z$, the normalized Berkovich space $\T$ can be interpreted as the {\it normalized non-archimedean link} of $Z$ in $X$.
-The topological space underlying $\T$ can be described explicitly as the space of normalized valuations on $X$ which are centered on $Z$ but are not valuations on $Z$, i.e. $\T=\left(\Sp_X^{-1}(Z)\setminus Z^\beth\right)\big/\I$.
+\begin{ex} More generally, in the algebraic case discussed in Examples~\ref{example_algebraic} and \ref{R: interpretation algebraic case}, i.e. when $\X=\widehat{X/Z}$ is the formal completion of a $k$-variety $X$ along a closed subvariety $Z$, the normalized Berkovich space $\T$ can be thought of as the {\it normalized non-archimedean link} of $Z$ in $X$.
+The topological space underlying $\T$ can be described explicitly as the space of normalized valuations on $X$ that are centered on $Z$ but are not valuations on $Z$, i.e. $\T=\left(\Sp_X^{-1}(Z)\setminus Z^\beth\right)\big/\I$.
 An explicit normalization can be given as follows.
-Let $\calI$ be the coherent ideal sheaf of $X$ defining $Z$, and for each element $x$ of $\Xeta$ set $x(\calI)=\max\big\{x(f)\;|\;f\in\calI_{\Sp_\X(x)}\big\}>0$, where $\calI_{\Sp_\X(x)}$ denotes the stalk of $\calI$ at ${\Sp_\X(x)}$.
-Then, as in \ref{valtree}, since for every $\gamma$ in $\I$ and $x$ in $\Xeta$ we have $\gamma\cdot x(\calI)=x(\calI)^\gamma$ the restriction of $\pi$ to the subspace $\{x\in X^\beth \;|\; x(\calI)=1/e\}$ of $\Xeta$ is a homeomorphism onto $\T$.
-Therefore in this case the topological space we consider is similar to the \defi{normalized valuation space} considered in \cite[\S2.2]{BoucksomdeFernexFavreUrbinati13}; the difference is that they consider only valuations with trivial kernel. \end{ex}
+Let $\calI$ be the coherent ideal sheaf of $X$ defining $Z$, and for each element $x$ of $\Xeta$ set $x(\calI)=\max\big\{|f(x)|\;\big|\;f\in\calI_{\Sp_\X(x)}\big\}>0$, where $\calI_{\Sp_\X(x)}$ denotes the stalk of $\calI$ at ${\Sp_\X(x)}$.
+Then, as in Example~\ref{valtree}, since for every $\gamma$ in $\I$ and $x$ in $\Xeta$ we have $\gamma\cdot x(\calI)=x(\calI)^\gamma$ the restriction of $\pi$ to the subspace $\{x\in X^\beth \;|\; x(\calI)=1/e\}$ of $\Xeta$ is a homeomorphism onto $\T$.
+Therefore in this case the topological space we consider is similar to the \defi{normalized valuation space} considered in \cite[\S2.2]{BoucksomdeFernexFavreUrbinati13}, but they consider only valuations with trivial kernel.
+Moreover, our definition as a quotient is more intrinsic as it does not depend on the choice of the real number $1/e$. \end{ex}